camhelkuik/artist_organizer/README.md

 ### "Should" cases
 Should be able to do:

-Create, read, update and delete event records
+-Create, read, update and delete event records

-Create, update, delete locations
+-Create, update, delete locations

-Assign events to a location (a given location should be able to hold multiple events) Create, read, update and delete application information Assign application information to an event
+-Assign events to a location (a given location should be able to hold multiple events)

+-Create, read, update and delete application information

+-Assign application information to an event

-Create, read, update and delete travel plans
+-Create, read, update and delete travel plans

-Assign travel plans to an event
+-Assign travel plans to an event

-Fetch all events in a given location
+-Fetch all events in a given location

-Fetch all events in a given time frame (ex. user specifies the month they would like to see the events for) List all the application information according to due date List all the events according to due date
+-Fetch all events in a given time frame (ex. user specifies the month they would like to see the events for)

+-List all the application information according to due date

+-List all the events according to due date

 ### "Should not" cases
 What we should not be able to do:

-Be able to create an event without application information Be able to create application information without an event Delete a location without first checking that there are no events assigned to it
+-Be able to create an event without application information

+-Be able to create application information without an event

+-Delete a location without first checking that there are no events assigned to it